fab-spec/fab/docs/content/en/guides/deploying.md

 AWS S3 is a perfect choice for your asset hosts, since it's virtually unlimited and extremely cost-effective, and can be set up for public, read-only access, with the FAB server sitting in front of it.

-> 👉 In fact, S3 is so well-suited to asset hosting it is currently the _only_ asset hosting option, until [this issue](https://github.com/fab-spec/fab/pull/113) is resolved to use Cloudflare KV store for assets.

 To configure S3 bucket creation & uploading, add the following section to your `fab.config.json5`:

 ```json5